 Continuing your Color Studies

 Do you love what you've seen today?
 Come join the colorful world of Color Crush Creative, where everyday is an adventure in art.
 Make friends in the Color Crush Creative Club on Facebook or follow along with the eye popping feed on Instagram.
 Create your own work and share it on your account using the hashtag #colorcrushcreative and you may have a chance to be featured!
-The best part, though, is "Color for Your Inbox", your invitation to great information in your inbox and the newest color palette two days early!
+The best part, though, is "Color for Your Inbox", your invitation to great information in your inbox as well as the newest color palettes before htey are released to the public!